 Training Venue

-(Sat 26 Apr: 10:30am) A hands-on, practical introduction to live storytelling and the associated skills.
-Storyteller Ruth Kirkpatrick leads this participatory session for anyone curious about discovering and developing their own storytelling talent.
-Let out your inner storyteller and learn to craft your skills.
-For new and aspiring storytellers. ~~~~~~~~~~ Our participatory sessions are designed to help you improve your skills and share your experiences with fellow storytelling enthusiasts.
+(Sat 6 Sep: 10:30am) Sensory stories combine words and intriguing props and objects to create wonderfully engaging tales suitable for the very young, for people with additional needs and for all to enjoy!
+Learn the steps to creating your own sensory story with Ailie Finlay from My Kind of Book and experts from PAMIS and CALL Scotland.
+This workshop is designed for storytellers, teachers and creatives with an interest in sensory storytelling. ~~~~~~~~~~ Presented by the Scottish Storytelling Forum, these participatory sessions are designed to help you improve your skills and share your experiences with fellow storytelling enthusiasts.
 This carefully curated workshop programme offers you the chance to work with highly-skilled and experienced artists, giving you guidance on improving your practice and discovering your own talent.
 Did you know?
 Members of the Scottish Storytelling Forum are entitled to discounted rates on our storytelling workshops.
 For more information on memberships please visit the Storytelling Forum website. ~~~~~~~~~~ Pay it Forward If you are willing and able to donate a workshop place to another person, you now can!
 Click the button above and select the ticket price to donate.
 We will then be able to offer a free place to someone who would not have been able to attend otherwise.
 If you feel the Pay It Forward scheme would benefit you and would like to request a free ticket please email our Reception Team where you will be allocated a ticket if available.
 We hold 1 space per workshop for Pay It Forward requests.

 Scottish Storytelling Centre